 - To be a “mum” or “dad” to all students in your house, particularly if they are not used to being away from home; this includes dealing with homesickness, ensuring that students are wearing the correct clothes, ensuring that hygiene standards are maintained (using the toilet correctly, wash regularly, change clothes, assist with laundry etc.)

 - To ensure the safety and emotional well-being of all students and staff in your boarding house by visiting students during their activities throughout the day, at meal-times and checking in on every room each night.
 A welfare / observation log should be kept on Gmail Drive and updated each morning.

 - Monitor meal times to ensure students are in attendance, are eating well and are integrating well with other students (together with Medical Officers; all staff should look out for this).

 - To co-ordinate student laundry in your house.

 - To create a house duty rota to include free-time supervisions, bed-times and wake-ups, ensuring adequate levels of supervision when students are in your Boarding House.
 Staff on duty are to report back to you, as an end of duty task, with a summary of their duty, including concerns about any students.

-- To work closely with the other welfare staff (Centre Manager, Medical Officers and Welfare Assistants) to ensure the physical and emotional well-being of all students and staff.
+- To work closely with the other welfare staff (Centre Manager and Medical Officers) to ensure the physical and emotional well-being of all students and staff.
 Concerns, including negative conduct and bad behaviour should be shared between welfare staff in order to deal with any bullying or aggressive behaviour quickly and effectively and to promote a harmonious camp atmosphere.

 - To be aware of all medical, diet and allergy information for all staff and students in your boarding house and to assist the Medical Officers with in house supervision for any sick students or staff who need to stay in bed, making sure they are cared for and are provided with food and water.